Overview

 ormlatom.models.methods

-) – Any model or method which provides energies and forces and Hessian.molecule (
+) – any model or method which provides energies and forces and Hessian.molecule (

 mlatom.data.molecule

-) – The molecule object with necessary information.program (str, optional) – The engine used in frequence analysis through modified TorchANI (if Gaussian not found or any other string is given), pyscf or Gaussian interfaces.
+) – the molecule object with necessary information.program (str, optional) – the engine used in frequence analysis through modified TorchANI (if Gaussian not found or any other string is given), pyscf or Gaussian interfaces.

-anharmonic (bool) – Whether to do anharmonic frequence calculation.
+anharmonic (bool) – whether to do anharmonic frequence calculation.

-working_directory (str, optional) – Working directory.
+working_directory (str, optional) – working directory.
 Default value: ‘.’, i.e., current directory.

 Examples: